 - The largest snake in Yellowstone National Park is the bullsnake, which is generally found in the lower elevations of the park.

-- When it comes to appearance, bullsnakes typically measure nearly 6 feet and can resemble rattlesnakes, even though they aren’t venomous.
+- When it comes to appearance, bullsnakes typically measure nearly 6 feet and can resemble rattlesnakes even though they aren’t venomous.

 Yellowstone National Park is one of the most famous parks in the United States, but it isn’t usually known for its reptiles.
 Nevertheless, there are plenty of snakes that live in the park, with some of them being quite dangerous.
 Today, we will take a look at the largest snake found in Yellowstone National Park and learn a little about it.
 Additionally, we will learn about the largest venomous snake in the park.
 Let’s get started!

 The Largest Snake Found in Yellowstone National Park: Bullsnake (Pituophis catenifer sayi)